xjtroddy/adidasRefactor/README.md

 13. add test module. just api level, not enough time to write unit test
 14. add swagger.json for document
 15. refactor the dockerfile. split dockerfile to 2 part.
 It will make image smaller
 16. add cache to 3rd service.
-I suppose the result from it will never change(should alse add fusing. but not enough time to do)
+I suppose the result from it will never change
+17. add CircuitBreaker on 3rd service.
-17. add migration
+18. add migration
-18. use dependency injection in mysqlorm
+19. use dependency injection in mysqlorm
-19. use koa instead of express (just because I'm more familiar with it)
+20. use koa instead of express (just because I'm more familiar with it)

 # develop environment
 - node: 12.x